 I read an interesting article about millennial burnout, including the lack of downtime and “errand paralysis” which leads to piles of tasks and errands left undone.
 I can relate to that.
-I use vacation time now to force myself to booth through those piles of tasks and errands and ‘clean the slate (white boards).
+I procrastinate more than I do meaningful tasks.

 I’m making about 50 masks per month now.
-On one hand I’m trying to scale back, but on the other hand, braiding the ties is a mindless thing to keep my hands busy while I’m watching movies or the news.
+On one hand I’m trying to scale back, but on the other hand, braiding the yarn ties is a mindless thing to keep my hands busy while I’m watching movies or newscasts.
 I don’t know how long I’ll be in the hat business.
 I stopped marketing when the lockdowns started, and my galleries have not requested stock for the holiday season.
-Maybe this is just the break that Marie suggested that I take (last year).
+Maybe this is just the break that Marie suggested last year that I should take.

-Taking some vacation days offers a good mental reset and a snapshot into what retirement might look like if we survive the current administration.
-But it takes me a full five days to get to that reset button.
+Taking some vacation days offers a good mental reset, but it takes me a full five days to get to that reset button.
 I need to buy more journals.
 I wish I could go thrift store shopping.

 September 23, 2020 – Ginsberg in repose, no justice for Taylor, democracy in peril